pedalboard/pedalboard-hw/README.md

 This PCB is designed with [KiCad 7](https://www.kicad.org/blog/2023/03/KiCad-7.0.1-Release/)

 ## Design Goals
-- No screen by default.
-(Although can be added easily, if needed).
-  Usually small screens are not really useful on stage.
-  Instead feedback is done with RGB Leds and an optional RGB LED Matrix readable from distance.
+- Visual Feedback with RGB LED Rings
 - Modular Design:
   - The device can be used:
      1. MIDI controller only (Low Cost)